Records: Village didn't disclose $190G in raises

 The new resolution states that it “clarifies” that board votes on raises for union employees in May 2016 “were intended to also apply to nonunionized village staff.”

-Retired village treasurer Joan Crockett said taxpayers were left in the dark about public spending that they’ll be on the hook for going forward.
+Retired village treasurer Joan Crockett said taxpayers were left in the dark about public spending that they will be on the hook for going forward.

 “It’s just not transparent government,” said Crockett, the treasurer from 1996 to 2006, who ran unsuccessfully for a seat on the village board in March.
 “You have to make it public that you’re doing this.”